EMC China Lab

 (1) Market Access

-The Consumer Product Safety Act (CPSA) mandates that toy manufacturers and importers must provide a written Children's Product Certificate (CPC), based on the test results from laboratories accredited by the U.S. Consumer Product Safety Commission (CPSC), to prove that their products comply with the applicable children's product safety regulations.
+The Consumer Product Safety Act (CPSA) mandates that toy manufacturers and importers must provide a written Children's Product Certificate (CPC), based on the test results from laboratories accREDited by the U.S. Consumer Product Safety Commission (CPSC), to prove that their products comply with the applicable children's product safety regulations.
 The CPC and supporting test reports must be in English.
 The children's product certification must be based on the testing results from third-party laboratories accredited by CPSC.
 These third-party laboratories provide testing services and results but do not issue the Children's Product Certificate.

 (2) Heavy Metal Indicators